-- E.1.
+E.1.
 Peer reviewers noted that strengths were most commonly identified in the ISP.
-However, ISP objectives were not consistently based on members' identified strengths (50%). - E.2.
-Assessments inconsistently identified member strengths that could be leveraged as part of the member's ISP. - E.3.
-Overall, 76% of members felt that services were based on their strengths and needs.
+However, despite a 5% increase over the 2019 QSR, ISP objectives were not consistently based on members' identified strengths (48%).

+E.2.
+Overall, 77% of members felt that services were based on their strengths and needs - a 4% improvement over the year prior.